ivlin/APCSFinalProject/README.md

 Jan 2nd - Menu screen added.
 Jan 6th - created new bullet with a larger  blast radius Jan 7th - Fixed bug with buttons not working when selected. fixed bugs in BigBullet.
+Jan 8th - Terrain is drawn differently, so the game should run slightly more smoothly.